OUR STORY.

 When I first mentioned making hot sauce, Harry — four at the time — wanted to help.

 His mum gave me the eye.
 I let him pitch in anyway.
+That flame-faced logo came straight from him.

-With no budget for premium packaging, we started with flexible pouches — affordable, durable, and made with 30% recycled content.
-They survived drops, handled the beach, and held up out in the wild.
+With no budget for premium packaging, we started with flexible pouches — cheap, durable, and made with 30% recycled content.
+Mostly because “cheap” was the only requirement we could actually afford.

 Two years in, the pouches weren’t moving.
 No stockists.
 No momentum.
+Turns out “durable” doesn’t sell itself.

 So in 2026, we changed course and switched to bottles.